 By building tools that work with Xero, they get immediate access to ready-made customer list.
 That’s half-a-million potential customers from day one.

 There’s another effect.
 Xero acts as a training ground for the next generation of software entrepreneurs and as inspiration for future generations.

 High school students and university undergraduates can see for themselves that building a world-class technology business in New Zealand is not unrealistic.
-Our young entrepreneurs now know they don’t need to fly to Silicon Valley to get started.
+Our young entrepreneurs now know they don’t need to fly to Silicon Valley.

 That will please Mum and Dad.
-It will also please the so-called Mum and Dad investors who’ll have access to growth stocks to help fund their retirement.
+It will please Mum and Dad investors who’ll have access to growth stocks to help fund their retirement.